How to set up your own DNS server

 .

-Select the Connection section.
+Select the Connection and security section.

-Enable the Use custom DNS toggle and click the dropdown arrow.
+Turn on the Use custom DNS toggle and click the dropdown arrow.

 In the first field, paste the copied Meshnet IP address.